weversonl/cepsearch/README.md

         curl --location --request GET 'localhost:8080/api/cep/17560-246'

-### Compile source code with maven
+### Execute source code with maven

-Make sure you have Java installed on your machine.
+Make sure you have Java and Maven installed on your machine.

 1. Clone the repository or download the source code